cmoser8892/NL-LatticeBoltzmann/README.md

  [CMake](https://cmake.org/), github is here [HPC MD Github sekelton](https://github.com/IMTEK-Simulation/cmake-skeleton).

-Main problem that i can see is the missing special locality of the arrays
+Main problem that i can see is the missing special locality of the arrays Basically other extreme from arrays, ll/strips are somewhat in between.